snphillips/LED-Candle/README.md

 - Move the `h` file `data-flame-flicker.h` into the root of the project folder: led-candle.

 - Confirm that the project folder contains the three files needed to upload to the Adafruit Pro Trinket: `led-candle.ino`, `data-flame-normal.h`, `data-flame-flicker.h`.

+- Connect the Pro Trinket into your computer.
+The instructions below assume you connected it using USB.

+- Using the Arduino IDE, open `led-candle.ino`.

+- Upload `led-candle.ino`, `data-flame-normal.h` & `data-flame-flicker.h` to the Pro Trinket board by pressing the tiny button on the Pro Trinket.
+Within eight seconds, select Sketch > Upload Using Programmer.
+Wait until you see the message "Done uploading".

 ## Parts